-The Great Barier Reef is where you can see six of the seven sea turtles (see below for a list of all seven extant marine turtles).
-The sea turtles you'll see there include Green Turtles, Loggerhead Turtles, Leatherhead Turtles, Flatback Turtle, Olive Ridley Turtle and the Hawksbill Turtle.
+The Great Barrier Reef is where you can see six of the seven sea turtles (see below for a list of all seven extant marine turtles).

 The Great Barrier Reef and it’s many islands are home to the breeding grounds for all of these six marine turtle species.

-One of the best places in the Caribbean to experience marine turtles could be Bonaire.
+One of the best places in the Caribbean to experience marine turtles is Bonaire.
 The reason why I say Bonaire is five-fold.

-- Bonaire is out of the main hurricane belt of the Caribbean so is rarely affected by hurricanes.
+- Bonaire is out of the main hurricane belt of the Caribbean, which means it’s rarely affected by hurricanes.

-- The diving is all easy diving where on most dive sites you can choose your depth.
-This means that both beginner and advanced scuba divers can enjoy the diving there.
+- The diving is easy diving.
+Most dive sites you can choose your depth.
+This means that both beginner and advanced scuba divers can enjoy the diving in Bonaire.